 How Does GPS Technology Work In Fitness Wearables?

 GPS, which stands for Global Positioning System, is a satellite-based navigation system that allows users to determine their precise location and coordinates anywhere on Earth.
 It was originally developed for military purposes and has since become widely used in various civilian applications, including navigation, surveying, and, as we’ll discuss, fitness wearables.
 The GPS system consists of a network of satellites orbiting the Earth and a receiver device, such as the one found in fitness wearables, that can communicate with these satellites to calculate accurate position information.

-See also What Are The Advantages Of Using Bone Conduction Audio In Fitness Tech Products?
+See also What Is The Significance Of Electromyography (EMG) In Fitness Wearables?

+How Does GPS Technology Work In Fitness Wearables?